 Personal Encounters with Startups in the Spotlight

-Entrepreneurs, High Technology, Innovation Posted Jun 16, 2017 by Mike Spinney
+Entrepreneurs, High Technology, Innovation Posted Jun 16, 2017 by chenpr

 Earlier this week I was at the MIT Enterprise Forum of Cambridge’s annual Startup Spotlight, a fun competition between thirty or so entrepreneurial ventures from Massachusetts and elsewhere in the region.
 The competition part of the event is to be named, by attendee vote, as the company most likely to become a unicorn, develop a cult following, or the company you’d most enjoy sharing a beer with.